IGH has developed Smart Discharges to help children stay healthy after they leave the hospital to return home.

 Women in low- and middle-income countries are increasingly giving birth in healthcare facilities yet are frequently discharged home with their newborns within 24 hours of birth without plans for follow up care.
 During the early post-discharge period mother and newborn are vulnerable to infections and complications resulting from childbirth.
 The health of a newborn is closely linked to the health of its mother, and the same is true for the mother, making this a crucial missed opportunity.
 In 2022, we partnered with 2 health facilities to conduct an obervational study of post-discharge outcomes among dyads in Uganda.
 These data will be used to build a risk prediction model and inform the expansion of the Smart Discharges approach to dyads.

 To learn more about Smart Discharges and how predicting risk can help to more efficiently and effectively use limited resources where they are needed most visit the project website.
+Smart Discharges is a part of the Smart Quality Improvement suite of tools.

 Smart Discharges is being supported by the Canadian Institutes for Health Research, EHRLA, and the Lacuna Fund, and previously been supported by Mining4Life, Grand Challenges Canada, and the Thrasher Research Fund.